This project aimed to increase the economic and disaster resilience of selected tropical fruit value chains in Fiji, Samoa, and Tonga.

 Improved economic and disaster resilience of domestic and/or export fruit value chains in Fiji, Samoa and Tonga will also aid rural economic development, alleviate poverty and create more resilient and diverse domestic food security.

-This project aims to increase the efficiency of fruit value chains; improve climatic resilience of breadfruit; provide targeted capacity building to the private sector and government extension services in support of identified fruit value chains; and enhance the engagement of smallholder farmers and communities in functional supply chains.
+This project aimed to increase the efficiency of fruit value chains; improve climatic resilience of breadfruit; provide targeted capacity building to the private sector and government extension services in support of identified fruit value chains; and enhance the engagement of smallholder farmers and communities in functional supply chains.

 - Increased experience and technical knowledge of Extension Officers in support of mango, pineapple, and citrus production in the region.